 Teachers leave the workshop with a wealth of materials they can use in their classrooms.
 These include professionally developed costly curriculum materials, access to videos tapes of the workshops, and lesson plans developed by fellow teachers.

-We provide a $200 stipend for San Francisco Bay Area teachers and a $300 stipend (starting in 2015) for teachers from out of the Bay Area.
+We provide a $200 stipend for San Francisco Bay Area teachers, a $300 stipend (starting in 2015) for teachers from California but out of the Bay Area, and a $400 stipend for teachers from other states (starting in 2017).

-Breakfast and lunch are included in the Workshop.
+Breakfast and lunch are included free at the Workshop.